Best Python Libraries You Need to Know

-Python’s popularity as one of the best server-side programming languages is undeniable.
+Python is undeniably one of the best server-side programming languages.
 Part of this success comes from its vast ecosystem of powerful libraries.
-A Python library acts as a pre-written building block, so developers can tackle complex tasks without reinventing the wheel.
+These are like pre-made building blocks that developers use to tackle complex tasks without reinventing the wheel.

 What is a Python Library?